-(1) The vesting date was December 31, 2018, subject to the certification of the results.
-The award value was based on the closing stock price of \$33.63 on February 27, 2019, the date the results were certified and the shares were received.
+(1) The vesting date was December 31, 2020, subject to the certification of the results.
+The award value was based on the closing stock price of \$61.56 on February 24, 2021, the date the results were approved and shares were released.

-2017 Performance Shares Vesting in 2019
+2019 Performance Shares Vesting in 2021

-The Compensation Committee also awarded performance shares in 2017 under the 2007 LTIP that can be earned based on achievement compared to a target level of ROIC measured over a period that started on January 1, 2017 and will end on December 31, 2019 and TSR of the Company's stock compared to the TSR of a peer group over a performance period that started on March 23, 2017 and will end on December 31, 2019 and otherwise contain terms consistent with the performance shares granted in 2018 under the LTIP described above.
+The Compensation Committee also awarded performance shares in 2019 under the LTIP that can be earned based on achievement compared to a target level of 2019 ROIC as defined in the Compensation Discussion and Analysis section of the 2019 Proxy Statement calculated for the years ended December 31, 2021, 2020 and 2019, respectively and TSR of the Company's stock compared to the TSR of a peer group over a performance period that started on March 22, 2019 and will end on December 31, 2021 and otherwise contain terms consistent with the performance shares granted in 2019 under the LTIP described above.

-Forward-Looking Target ROIC Levels
+Forward-Looking Target Performance Grants

-We do not publicly disclose specific, forward-looking target levels of ROIC for outstanding performance share awards because these target levels relate to executive compensation to be earned and/or paid in future years, do not reflect a fair understanding of the NEOs' compensation for 2018 and constitute confidential commercial or financial information, the disclosure of which could cause us competitive harm with regard to short-term strategies and goals.
+We do not publicly disclose specific, forward-looking target levels of ROIC for outstanding performance share awards because these target levels relate to executive compensation to be earned and/or paid in future years, do not reflect a fair understanding of the NEOs' compensation for 2020 and constitute confidential commercial or financial information, the disclosure of which could cause us competitive harm with regard to short-term strategies and goals.
 We intend to disclose this information after the conclusion of the applicable performance period.
 When establishing the applicable target levels for the ROIC performance measure, we specifically considered how likely it will be for us to achieve the target levels.
 We believe that the threshold level will be appropriately difficult to attain, and that the target level will require considerable and increasing collective effort on the part of our employees, including our NEOs, to achieve.
 Achievement of the maximum level is considered to be a stretch goal given current market conditions.
+We cannot forecast the results of our TSR grants because it is dependent on the stock price per share in the last 20 trading days before the vest date.